 1964: The Shangri-Las’ biggest and only #1 hit, “Leader of the Pack,” hit the top of the Billboard Hot 100.

-1964: Marianne Faithfull’s first hit single, “As Tears Go By,” debuted on Billboard Hot 100, later peaking at #22 as well as #9 on the British chart.
+1964: Marianne Faithfull’s first hit single, “As Tears Go By,” debuted on Billboard Hot 100.
+It later peaked at #22 on the Hot 100 as well as #9 on the British chart.
 It was one of the first songs written by Mick Jagger and Keith Richards of the Rolling Stones, along with their manager Andrew Loog Oldham, but the Stones themselves didn’t release a recording of the song until December of 1965.

 1964: The Kinks’ first hit, “You Really Got Me,” peaked at #7 on the Billboard Hot 100 in the US after hitting the top of the UK chart for two weeks in September.

 1966: After two weeks on chart, Cream had their second UK top 40 hit with “I Feel Free,” which later peaked at #11.
 Producer Robert Stigwood had made the decision to omit the song from the band’s debut album and release it as a single instead.

 1966: Paul Revere & the Raiders released their sixth studio album, The Spirit of ‘67.
 Featuring hit singles such as “Hungry” and “Good Thing,” the album was the group’s last to reach the top 10 in the US.

 1967: The Beatles fifth fan club Christmas record, “Christmas Time (Is Here Again),” was recorded and mixed.
 It was the group’s last Christmas disc to be recorded together at Abbey Road.
 In 1968 and 1969 each member’s contributions were recorded separately and later edited together.